xxxAIRINxxx/UIContainerViewControllerTransitionExample/README.md

 ![capture](capture.gif "capture")

-an Example of UIContainerViewController Transition.
+Example of UIContainerViewController Transition.

+## Requirements

+* Xcode 7.0
+* iOS 8.1+
+* Swift 2.0

 ## License

-UIContainerViewControllerTransitionExample is available under the MIT license.
+MIT license.
 See the LICENSE file for more info.